android-coco/litaotao.github.io/_posts/work/2016-02-23-be-an-interviewer.md

 The value and power of mock are well explained in An Introduction to Mocking in Python.
 As noted therein, system calls are prime candidates for mocking: whether writing a script to eject a CD drive, a web server which removes antiquated cache files from /tmp, or a socket server which binds to a TCP port, these calls all feature undesired side-effects in the context of unit tests.
 Similarly, keeping your unit-tests efficient and performant means keeping as much “slow code” as possible out of the automated test runs, namely filesystem and network access.

+- what is dynamic typing?

+variables don't have fixed types.

+- what is mutable and immutalble types?

+mutable types are those that allow in-place modification of the content, mutable types are not stable, so they can not be the keys of dictionary. `string` in python is immutable, so better to use list comprehension and `join` key-word to build string.

 ## Spark 问题

 - what is spark application;